-Alcorn Immigration Law can assist with Deferred Action for Childhood Arrivals—or DACA—renewals as long as renewal applications are accepted by U.S. Citizenship and Immigration Services (USCIS).
+Alcorn Immigration Law can assist with Deferred Action for Childhood Arrivals (DACA) renewals and new applications.
 Please contact us if you are a Dreamer and need help with your immigration status.

 The Obama administration established the DACA policy in June 2012.
 The policy enabled some individuals who entered the U.S. as children and had either entered or remained in the U.S. illegally to be eligible for renewable two-year protection from deportation and a work permit.

-Below is information about the requirements, steps, forms fees and other details for renewing DACA and work permits.
-The Alcorn Immigration Law team remains hopeful that Congress and President Trump will legalize Dreamers and provide a path to citizenship—and we will be able to make that information available shortly.
+Below is information about the requirements, steps, forms fees, and other details for renewing DACA and work permits.
+We remain hopeful that Congress will legalize Dreamers and provide a path to citizenship.
+And we hope we will be able to make that information available shortly.

 - Renewing DACA